Treatment - WHAT TO EXPECT

 Chinese Medicine doesn’t just treat the symptoms of an illness or injury, it treats the whole person.
 So before treating you I will take a comprehensive medical and personal history, designed to understand your general state of health and any conditions you may have.
 Some questions may appear unrelated to your condition, but your answers provide me with a complete picture of your health, allowing for more tailored treatment.
 This initial consultation will take around 1.5 hours (including a treatment) and subsequent sessions will be about an hour.

 Acupuncture involves inserting very fine, medical-grade needles into the skin, connective tissue (fascia) or muscle to stimulate the body's physiological processes, move blood and fluid and help the body clear any obstructions that may be disrupting the flow of energy.

-Please be aware that there are approximately 500 acupuncture points in the body and some of the points selected for your treatment may be in a different part of the body from your complaint.
+Please be aware that there are hundreds of acupuncture points in the body and some of the points selected for your treatment may be in a different part of the body from your complaint.
 For example, if you are suffering from headache, needles may be inserted in your foot or hand as the meridians that are located around the site of the headache flow to other parts of the body.

 Non-Needling Treatments may also form part of treatment, either in addition to acupuncture or as a standalone treatment:

 Heat is applied to an acupuncture point using a therapeutic herb called moxa to warm and relax muscles and qi.
 It can be particularly useful for diseases such as osteoarthritis, muscular and joint pain, soft tissue injury and period pains.
 It can also be used to turn a breech baby, or baby in malposition during pregnancy.